 To truly implement value-based care, then, the healthcare industry has to determine what “value” truly means to patients (and that certainly varies from individual to individual).
 This doesn’t just require new billing and reimbursement processes — it requires an entire transformation.

 We shouldn’t forget about the new surge of technology that’s improving the overall patient experience (and shifting healthcare as we know it).

 Just consider mySugr, the ever-popular diabetes-management application.
 It syncs with patients’ glucose meters and allows them to easily log and track their day, which makes managing their condition much more seamless.

 With these tech-based healthcare solutions, the role of doctors in improving the patient experience has changed.
 Digital tools can capture entirely new streams of data, but it’s up to doctors to single out any insights these tools miss.

 In the same vein, as the technology doctors use improves, they’ll have to keep pace by supplementing that new technology with personal insight.
 In the context of value-based care, that means forming personal, trusting relationships with patients to identify where they can actually provide the most value.

-Oftentimes, having a doctor that a patient feels comfortable and connected with can be valuable in and of itself.
+Oftentimes, having a doctor with whom a patient feels comfortable and connected can be valuable in and of itself.
 Consider the research showing that black men — a demographic with the lowest life expectancy in the United States — are more likely to agree to preventive care when the advice comes from a black doctor.

 Providers surely shouldn’t be reimbursed based on the race of their physicians, but these findings speak to a more holistic view of valuable care — one providers must adopt to significantly improve outcomes.
 Sometimes, that might mean making investments and taking actions that don’t show up on the balance sheet directly.